rorygraves/shelmet/README.md

 If you run on a remote machine simply switch 'localhost' for the machine name or ip address.

-You can control
-and brows
-TBC
+You can then explore the heap dump via the web browser page.

 Contributing
 ------------

 This project is written in scala and built using sbt.
+Pull requests are very welcome!

 License
 -------